microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/docs/v1.0/New-MgSiteListItem.md

                   - `[Title <String>]`: Required.
 Title of the plan.
               - `[PreferredDataLocation <String>]`: The preferred data location for the Microsoft 365 group.
 By default, the group inherits the group creator's preferred data location.
 To set this property, the calling user must be assigned one of the following Azure AD roles:  Global Administrator  User Account Administrator Directory Writer  Exchange Administrator  SharePoint Administrator  For more information about this property, see OneDrive Online Multi-Geo.
 Nullable.
 Returned by default.
               - `[PreferredLanguage <String>]`: The preferred language for a Microsoft 365 group.
 Should follow ISO 639-1 Code; for example en-US.
 Returned by default.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
               - `[ProxyAddresses <String[]>]`: Email addresses for the group that direct to the same group mailbox.
 For example: ['SMTP: bob@contoso.com', 'smtp: bob@sales.contoso.com'].
 The any operator is required to filter expressions on multi-valued properties.
 Returned by default.
 Read-only.
 Not nullable.
-Supports $filter (eq, not, ge, le, startsWith, endsWith, and counting empty collections).
+Supports $filter (eq, not, ge, le, startsWith, endsWith, /$count eq 0, /$count ne 0).
               - `[RejectedSenders <IMicrosoftGraphDirectoryObject[]>]`: The list of users or groups that are not allowed to create posts or calendar events in this group.
 Nullable
               - `[RenewedDateTime <DateTime?>]`: Timestamp of when the group was last renewed.
 This cannot be modified directly and is only updated via the renew service action.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Returned by default.
 Supports $filter (eq, ne, not, ge, le, in).
 Read-only.
               - `[SecurityEnabled <Boolean?>]`: Specifies whether the group is a security group.
 Required.
 Returned by default.
 Supports $filter (eq, ne, not, in).